keebaud/nonogram_solver/README.md

 The intention of this program is to open a file containing the structure of a nonogram and to attempt to solve the nonogram.
 A visual representation of the solution will be provided.
-The program is developed in Python using the tk framework.
+The program is developed in Python using the tkinter framework.

 The format will be <filename>.non;